 We believe that spring quarter has the greatest possibility (not a guarantee, but the greatest possibility) of being “normal.”
 In other words, in-person performances, either with or without audience.
 In order to maximize student opportunities, we are concentrating more shows into spring quarter than we typically would.

 When will the season be finalized?

 In a typical year, we would announce the full season in mid- to late-May.
 This year, we will be communicating with the public a little bit differently about our season.
-We plan to announce fall quarter programming by the end of May, with a rough outline of the remainder of the season.
+We plan to announce fall quarter programming by late July, with a rough outline of the remainder of the season.
 We will then announce winter quarter programming during in early November, and spring quarter programming in early February.
 This will allow us to be as responsive as possible to changing global conditions.
 At the same time, we recognize that students need to plan further ahead than audiences.
 Because of this, we will continue to provide internal updates like this one to students as things evolve/are known.

 Additionally, we plan to set specific dates as ‘signposts’ where we are committed to the plan that’s in place on that date, regardless of how social distancing measures change between that date and the performances (for example, if we decide to do a show online, and that show’s ‘signpost’ date has passed, and then social distance restrictions are eased, the show will remain online).